Table of contents

 A wonderful variety of glamorous camping sites offering accommodation ranging from Pods, Cabins, Treehouses, Safari Tents, Shepherds Huts, Bell Tents, to Yurts

 ….and that’s just to mention some of the common ones before we get onto the Double Decker Buses and Jet Planes out there.

 And, of course, within that there’s a massive range of cost - with each site providing differing levels of luxury, space, exclusivity, and facilities.

-Having run our site here for a few years, we’ve pulled together some of our top tips and asked a friendly family blogger for their tips, to help you select your site and to make sure you’ve packed and planned everything you need for your glamping break.
+Here at Somerset Yurts we're one of the longest established luxury camping sites in the UK.
+Having run our site since 2011, we decided to pull together some of our top tips and asked a friendly family blogger for their tips, to help you select your site and to make sure you’ve packed and planned everything you need for your family glamping break.

-Obviously, as Somerset Yurts we’re a Yurt site, and therefore ever so slightly biased.
+Obviously, as Somerset Yurts we’re predominately a Yurt site, and therefore ever so slightly biased.

 So just want to say:

 The space they provide for families and their warmth and zen like relaxation qualities won for us.